snithissh/astro-paper/src/content/blog/dom-xss-innerhtml-location-search.md

 pubDatetime: 2024-02-07
 modDatetime: 2024-02-07
 title: DOM XSS in innerHTML sink using source location.search
-slug: lab-dom-xss-innerhtml-location-search
+slug: dom-xss-innerhtml-location-search
 featured: false
 draft: false
 tags:
   - XSS
   - Burp Certified Practitioner
 description:
   This lab contains a DOM-based cross-site scripting vulnerability in the search blog functionality.
 It uses an innerHTML assignment, which changes the HTML contents of a div element, using data from location.search.
 ---

 ## Intro